hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3.md

 name: chapter-3-Summary
 # 📝 Chapter 3 Summary

-In this section you were able to...
+In this section you were able to:
-* Become familiar with the Nomad Interfaces (CLI/UI/API)
+* Learn about and use with Nomad's Interfaces (CLI/UI/API)
 * Create, stop, and manage simple Nomad jobs

 ???